atosti/coc/README.md

 ## Circle of Competence

 This is a webscraping tool designed to analyze stock symbols according to criteria discussed in Benjamin Graham's __The Intelligent Investor__.
-It allows a user to quickly analyze a stock, roughly determining its intrinsic value.
+It allows a user to quickly analyze a publicly-traded company, and roughly determine its intrinsic value.

 As with all investing tools, use it at your own risk. ;)

 ## Running CoC on your system

+0. Have Python 3+ installed on your system.
 1. Clone the repository
-2. Run the `main.py` file in `/backend/core/`
+2. Run the `main.py` file.
 3. Enter a NYSE stock symbol you wish to analyze and any accompany flags.
 4. Wait for it to scrape the data (this can take a few seconds).
 5. View the score (out of 7) output into the
 6. Repeat the above as necessary.
 7. Type 'exit' to quit

+### Running the Tests

+1. From the main directory run `python -m pytest`.

+### Running the formatter

+This project uses Black.
+Simply run `black .` from the base directory.

 ## Usable Flags